skydoves/AndroidVeil/README.md

 </com.skydoves.androidveil.VeilLayout>
 ```
 #### Veil and UnVeil
-You can implement veil skeletons using below methods.
+We can implement veiled skeletons using below methods.

 ```java
 veilLayout.veil()